 - If you find a contract that overlaps with your work, you can click “View” to see more information and to print a page.

 - Print a copy of the contract information as a PDF.
-Send it to NVC.
+Include this with your COM application or appeal.

 - You can also try searching another database of U.S. government contracts on usaspending.gov.

 Use the contract number to find a copy of the contract.

 Once you have the contract number, search public databases to make sure the government can also find the contract.
 Send COM copies of your searches.